JEE Main Result

 JEE Main 2026 Marking Pattern & Tie-Break System (Ranking Rules)

-Let us understand the rules related to NTA JEE Main marking scheme and ranking rules.
+Let us understand the rules related to the NTA JEE Main marking scheme and ranking rules.
 NTA has a fixed marking scheme for the JEE Main exam.
 And also has certain rules when it comes to allotting ranks to the students.
 It is common that two or more candidates end up having the same percentile.
 To allot ranks accurately and fairly, NTA follows tie-breaking rules.

 Marking Pattern (JEE Main 2026)